Last Updated on

 Do check out our other guides for residents:

-Last Updated on November 24, 2019 The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics which are often neglected during residency.
+Last Updated on July 30, 2019 The motive behind starting RadioGyan was to provide concise information to radiology residents and practitioners on specific topics that are often neglected during residency.
 The FRCR exam is one such topic.
-I have always had a lot of questions about the same and the lack of …
+I have always had a lot of questions about the same and the lack of definite answers for …

-Last Updated on February 13, 2019 FRCR 2B exam – Recent experience and a few tips and tricks!
+Last Updated on July 30, 2019 FRCR 2B exam – Recent experience and a few tips and tricks!
 This a guest post by Dr. Saurabh Joshi, a colleague and a good friend of mine who recently cleared the FRCR 2B exam.
-He shares his experience and tips and tricks that helped him …
+He shares his experience and tips and tricks that helped him sail through all …

-Last Updated on February 13, 2019 FRCR exam preparation – An alternative take!
+Last Updated on July 30, 2019 FRCR exam preparation – An alternative take!
 We already have published a couple of articles on preparation for the FRCR exam including a comprehensive guide.
 In this guest post, Dr. Pooja Hegde would like to share her FRCR exam preparation strategy!
-It is a very interesting take on …
+It is a very interesting take on the exam, definitely …

 Last Updated on July 30, 2019We recently posted an overview for preparing for international radiology conferences.
 Continuing the series, Dr. M Venkatesh tells us about his experience at the European Congress of Radiology (ECR).
 Also, check out useful tips for the European Diploma in Radiology (EDiR) exam.
 Introduction to the ECR What is ECR? …